Julie Pomagalski: Outside of sport

 Pomagalski was the granddaughter of Jean Pomagalski, the founder of the cable car manufacturer Poma and designer of one of the first modern ski lifts.

 After studying at the Emlyon Business School from 2003 to 2007 during her sporting career, Pomagalski graduated with a Master of Science degree, and in 2012, after her retirement, she worked in marketing and press at the Méribel tourist office, and later at MDP Consulting, a company that focuses on the development of tourist regions.

 She ran the Prosneige ski school and shop, based in Méribel.

 Pomagalski was a member of the steering committee of the Fédération Française de Ski and was a member of the Association des Internationaux du Ski Français.

 Death

-On 23 March 2021, she was freeriding with mountain guide Bruno Putelli and two other freeriders on Mt.
-Gemsstock in Switzerland when three of the four were hit by an avalanche caused by a slab of snow.
+On 23 March 2021, Pomagalski was freeriding with mountain guide Bruno Putelli and two others on Gemsstock when three of the four were struck by a slab avalanche.
 Pomagalski and Putelli were both buried under the snow and died before emergency services could reach them.
 The French National Olympic and Sports Committee stated on Twitter that her death had "left the French Olympic team in mourning for one of their own".